• Skip to primary navigation

 How to grow legumes in a small space

 Practically, that means legumes are great companion plants.
-The exceptions are plants from the onion family, and beets.
+The exceptions are plants from the onion family and beets; keep them separate from the legumes.

-Most legumes are also either small bushy plants or tall pole plants – either way not taking up a lot of ground space.
+Most legumes are either small, bushy plants or tall, pole plants, and either way do not take up a lot of ground space.

-We grow legumes along fences, and edges of beds.
-That way they do not take much space up at all.
+We grow legumes along fences and the edges of beds.
+That way, they take up very little space.

-This year I also planted some dry beans under indeterminate tomatoes in the greenhouse.
+This year, I also planted some dry beans under indeterminate tomatoes in the greenhouse.
 It has been a great experience.
-I waited till the tomato plants grew taller, and we started pruning off the lover leaves.
-The tomatoes did very well all summer, not needing any fertilizing, and we got a bean harvest also.
+I waited till the tomato plants grew taller, and we started pruning off the lower leaves.
+The tomatoes did very well all summer, needing no fertilizing, and we also had a bean harvest.
 A win-win.

 Growing Chickpeas or Garbanzo Beans